Three Principles of the People Youth Corps

 The Three Principles of the People Youth Corps (三民主義青年團) was a nationalist paramilitary youth organization founded by Chiang Kai-shek in Wuchang in 1938.
 Chiang served as its leader, with Chen Cheng (1938–1940, 1946–1947, acting by Zhu Jiahua in his first term) and Zhang Zhizhong (1940–1946) served as its secretaries-general.
 Established during the Second Sino-Japanese War, the Corps aimed to mobilize and train young people for the war effort.
 It was also widely regarded as an instrument for Chiang to counterbalance the influence of the civilian-dominated CC Clique within the Kuomintang, consolidating support among Whampoa Military Academy protégés, particularly members of the Blue Shirts Society.

-Chiang Kai-shek sought to use the Blue Shirts Society’s organizational base and manpower as the foundation for the Three Principles Youth Corps, aiming to stimulate the Kuomintang and expand the party's social support, particularly among youth nationwide.
+Chiang Kai-shek sought to use the Blue Shirts Society's organizational base and manpower as the foundation for the Three Principles of the People Youth Corps, aiming to stimulate the Kuomintang and expand the party's social support, particularly among youth nationwide.
 With Chiang's backing, the Youth Corps enjoyed a degree of operational autonomy, not being directly controlled by the CC Clique-dominated party apparatus, and was quickly presented as a new generation for the National Revolutionary movement.
-However, the combination of Chiang's design and factional infiltration led to immediate tensions: party leaders, especially from the CC Clique, questioned the Corps’ nature and status, while a sense of organizational independence grew within the Corps itself.
+However, the combination of Chiang's design and factional infiltration led to immediate tensions: party leaders, especially from the CC Clique, questioned the Corps' nature and status, while a sense of organizational independence grew within the Corps itself.
 Both sides pursued dual-track development, with activities overlapping into political spheres, resulting in conflict rather than cooperation.
-Within a year of its founding, Chiang, the Kuomintang, and the Youth Corps’ leadership began issuing policy statements and implementing regulations to adjust the party–corps relationship, but these measures proved insufficient to bridge the emerging divide.
+Within a year of its founding, Chiang, the Kuomintang, and the Youth Corps' leadership began issuing policy statements and implementing regulations to adjust the party–corps relationship, but these measures proved insufficient to bridge the emerging divide.